What are Non-Compete Agreements and Are They

 Under Canadian law, courts have generally been reluctant to uphold non-compete clauses, as they can restrict an employee’s ability to earn a living or pursue job opportunities as they wish.
 Such clauses are generally unenforceable unless the employer can demonstrate a legitimate need for the clause.

-· The vulnerability of the employer to competition and the overall market for their product or service (i.e. is there perhaps opportunity or clientele that has yet to be serviced?
+The vulnerability of the employer to competition and their ability to compete in a market.
 How much damage could a competing/soliciting employee do in the same market as the employer?)

 Considerations for Employers